mo-sangha/book/chapters/pointing-out.typ

 // Pointing Out, including a catalog of all the various ways of pointing out.
 #import "../template.typ": *

-The most direct method is a silent mind-to-mind abiding from an authentic awareness holder.
+The most direct method is a silent mind-to-mind reminder from an authentic awareness holder.

 Here are some others...